-- Mondays starting at 4:00pm - 5th Edition Dungeons and Dragons in association with Wizards of the Coast's Adventurer's League.
+- Mondays starting at 4:00pm at the Gypsum Public Library - 5th Edition Dungeons and Dragons in association with Wizards of the Coast's Adventurer's League.
 This session is for participants 12 years of age and older (young adults and adults welcomed).

-- Wednesdays starting at 5:00pm - tabletop role-playing games (as a part of teen night) for teens going into 6th grade to graduation.
+- Wednesdays starting at 5:00pm at the Gypsum Public Library - tabletop role-playing games (as a part of teen night) for teens going into 6th grade to graduation.

-The games we currently have available for the Monday and Wednesday evening game night include Dungeons and Dragons (3.0, 3.5, 4.0 5.0), Shadowrun, GURPS, and Misspent Youth.
+The games we currently have available for the game nights include Dungeons and Dragons (3.0, 3.5, 4.0 5.0), Shadowrun, GURPS, and Misspent Youth.
 We are easily able to expand the collection of games based on patron requests.

 Dungeons and Dragons is based in high fantasy, with stories of elves, orcs and daring exploits.
 The game offers easy access to character creation, and the potential for very strategic combat or in depth role-play, as the players desire.

 Shadowrun is based largely on the cyberpunk genre that gave us such classics as Blade Runner and Neuromancer.
 It is set in a near dystopian future, with both magic and technology commonplace among the players.
 This is a game that will see a person who is largely cybernetic, adventuring side-by-side with an elven wizard and a dwarf controlling a swarm of drones.
 Character creation in this is more complicated than Dungeons and Dragons, and the play is more role-play oriented.